frankframework/frank-manual2/theory/larva/larva.md

 ### Syntax of Larva tests

 Larva tests are property files that can include other properties files.
-The following kinds of statements exist: (a) service definitions, (b) test command, (c) include statement and (d) description definition.
+The following kinds of statements exist: (a) service definition, (b) test command, (c) include statement and (d) description definition.

 **Service definition**: Service definition lines have properties with three words, like ``service.name.propertyName``.
 A service name always has two words.
 It is good practice to use ``adapter`` or ``stub`` for the first word, making clear the role this service plays in your tests.
 Each service has a property ``className`` that identifies the kind of service by a Java classname.
 Each kind of service defines different properties.